SupriyaSirbi/website/content/en/docs/concepts/architecture/cloud-controller.md

 The original plan to support volumes using CCM was to use Flex volumes to support pluggable volumes.
 However, a competing effort known as CSI is being planned to replace Flex.

-Considering these dynamics, we decided to have an intermediate stop gap measure until CSI becomes ready.
+Considering these dynamics, we decided to have an intermediate stop gap measure until CSI becomes rea.

 ## Functions of the CCM